muratk5n/thirdwave/en/2020/10/methyl-cyclohexane-h2.md

 was converted into a substance called methyl cyclohexane (MCH) using JXTG’s process powered by QUT’s solar arrays".

-Methyl cyclohexane is apparently a convenient carrier for H2, as liquid and at normal temparatures.
+Methyl cyclohexane is a convenient carrier for H2, as liquid and at normal temparatures.

 "Methyl cyclohexane is a clear colorless liquid with a petroleum-like odor.
 Flash point 25°F. Less dense than water and insoluble in